Frequently asked questions

 Is this a security guard job?

 No. You are not working as a security guard, bouncer or enforcement role.
-You are there to make the site look occupied and monitored, and to use common sense if anything unusual happens.
+You are there to help make the site look occupied and monitored, and to use common sense if anything unusual happens.
 Your safety always comes first.

 How are Sentinels paid?